open-telemetry/opentelemetry-collector-contrib/receiver/awsxrayreceiver/README.md

 The X-Ray service endpoint which the local TCP server forwards requests to.

 ### local_mode
-Determines whether the EC2 instance metadata endpoint will be called or not.
-Set to `true` to skip EC2 instance metadata check.
+Determines whether the ECS/EC2 instance metadata endpoint will be called to fetch the AWS region to send requests to.
+Set to `true` to skip metadata check.

 Default: `false`